 Thank you.
 The next question is from the line of Ross Seymour with Deutsche Bank.
 Pleased to see with your question.

 Hi, guys.
 Thanks for letting me ask a question.
 I want to return to the QCT side for kind of a two-part question.
 First, last quarter when you guided, you cited not only the obvious issue sequentially with Apple, but also China inventory burn.
 So I wanted to see what the update was on that.
-Is the weakness you're pointing to in MSM's in one queue just demand or is there inventory burn?
+Is the weakness you're pointing to in MSMs in 1Q just demand, or is there inventory burn?
 And if so, how much longer would that last?
-And then the revenue per MSM side of the equation, obviously a big pop up in your fiscal two-queue guide.
+And then the revenue per MSM side of the equation, obviously a big pop-up in your fiscal 2Q guide.
 How should we think about that continuing through the rest of the year?
 Does the 5G side obviously come in as a tailwind?
-And then how does China in answer to the first part of the question potentially weigh against that?
+And then how does China, in answer to the first part of the question, potentially weigh against that?
 Thank you.

-Hey, Ross.
+Hey, Russ.
 This is George.
-You know, again, I think we've definitely seen sell through ahead of sell in continue in China.
-So inventory continues to come down, whether it reflects the new normal yet.
-We'll have to see.
-But that certainly was part of it.
-But again, the overwhelming year over year effect was just the related to the one customer.
-I think on revenue per MSM, as we start to see 5G pickup and additional premium tier devices increase, that's definitely going to be a tailwind for revenue per MSM.
-We haven't forecasted it out yet, but we think that'll certainly be a tailwind for us both not only at the end of this year, but as we go, as we ramp 5G in 2021.
+You know, again, I think we've definitely seen – sell-through ahead of sell-in continue in China, so inventory continues to come down.
+Whether it reflects the new normal yet, we'll have to see, but that certainly was part of it.
+But again, the overwhelming year-over-year effect was just related to the one customer.
+I think on revenue per MSN, as we start to see 5G pick up and additional premium tier devices increase, that's definitely going to be a tailwind for revenue per MSM.
+We haven't forecasted it out yet, but we think that'll certainly be a tailwind for us, both not only at the end of this year, but as we go, as we ramp 5G in 2021.
 Thank you.

+Thank you.
 The next question is from the line of Timothy Arcuri with UBS.
 Please proceed with your question.

 Hi, thanks.
 Question for Steve or George.
-There was a lot of testimony in the trial the past couple of weeks that Apple wanted to buy your modem, but you would not sell it to them.
+There was a lot of testimony in the trial the past couple weeks that Apple wanted to buy your modem, but you would not sell it to them.
 That's for the current phones.
-But now, you know, Intel is talking about the XMM-8160, which is going to ship in the back half of this year.
+But now Intel's talking about the XMM8160, which is going to ship in the back half of this year.
 So obviously there's going to be a performance difference, but that's a 5G modem.
 So is that enough to get them to the table?
 Is the performance difference enough?
-And then I guess as a follow-on to that, what would the deadline be for them to settle and then be able to get your modem in their phone for the fall?
+And then I guess As a follow-on to that, what would the deadline be for them to settle and then be able to get your modem in their phone for the fall?
 Thanks.

 This is Steve.
-I would say we feel very, very comfortable with where our road map is relative to the competitors.
-It doesn't mean there aren't a lot of competitors out there, but we feel like we have a very, very strong position across the board.
-I mean, if you look at feature set, you look at power, size, everything, we feel very strong about it.
-In terms of when a person would need to make a decision, you know, it's hard for me to say.
-Typically, you need to make decisions kind of in the first quarter of this year if you're going to impact products that are going into next year.
+I would say we feel very, very comfortable with where our roadmap is relative to the competitors.
+It doesn't mean there aren't a lot of competitors out there, but we feel like we have a very, very strong roadmap. position across the board.
+If you look at feature set, you look at power size, everything, we feel very strong about it.
+In terms of when a person would need to make a decision, it's hard for me to say.
+Typically, you need to make decisions in the first quarter of this year if you're going to impact products that are going into next year.
 That would be my typical side, but I couldn't speak for other folks.
-Some OEMs, particularly the Asian OEMs, move a little bit more quickly, but that would be my general sense for what the timing is.
+Some OEMs, particularly the Asian OEMs, move a little bit more quickly.
+But that would be my general sense for what the timing is.

 Okay, Steve, thank you.